morimekta/providence/docs/java-libraries.md

 * `MessageStreams.resource(String r, PSerializer, s, PDescriptor d)`: Consume messages from the java resource using the given serializer one at a time onto the stream.
-* `MessageStreams.steram(InputStream in, PSerializer, s, PDescriptor d)`: Consume messages from the input stream using the given serializer one at a time onto the stream.
+* `MessageStreams.stream(InputStream in, PSerializer, s, PDescriptor d)`: Consume messages from the input stream using the given serializer one at a time onto the stream.
 * `MessageCollectors.toFile(File f, PSerializer s)`: Collect messages and write them to file with the given serializer.
 * `MessageCollectors.toStream(OutputStream os, PSerializer s)`: Collect
-  messages and write them to the given output steram with the given serializer.
+  messages and write them to the given output stream with the given serializer.

 ## Providence : Reflect